Amara-ops/policy-runtime-ts/README.md

 - POST /pause { paused }
 - GET /status
 - GET /metrics

-## Auth
-- If AUTH_TOKEN is set when starting the server, all HTTP endpoints require header: authorization: Bearer \<token\>.
-- If AUTH_TOKEN is not set, auth is disabled for local development only.
-Do not run without auth in shared or production environments.

 ## Troubleshooting
 - 401/403: Missing or wrong Bearer token when AUTH_TOKEN is enabled.